micahcochran/micahcochran.net/source/_posts/zoning-qa.md

 [Zoning Ordinance Question Answering](https://github.com/micahcochran/cs662-qa-land-dev-law-sys) was a team project to create a system that that answers natural language questions about Zoning Ordinance laws.

-The whole idea is to use natural language questions to about Zoning instead of having to use a query language.
-Use the power of a question like "Which zoning districts can a restaurant be built within?"
+Use natural language questions to about Zoning instead of having to use a query language.
+Instead of a query, use the power of a question like "Which zoning districts can a restaurant be built within?"

 ## Terminal Screencast